Computer Science and IT Internship Cover Letter Examples for 2026

 Replace interest with technical proof

-Replace broad tech interest with two proof points.
-One should come from coursework or labs, the other from a project, portfolio, support task, or real troubleshooting moment that shows how you think.
+Back up your interest in tech with two concrete examples.
+Use one from coursework or labs, and another from a project, portfolio, support task, or a real troubleshooting moment that shows your approach.

 See the proof